Recovering From Alcohol Addiction

 How long will treatment take?

-The length of stay needed for you personally will vary, depending on a number of factors, including your history with alcohol, history of treatment, alcohol dependency level, and other health issues.
+The length of stay needed for you personally will vary, depending on a number of factors, including your history with alcohol addiction, history of treatment, alcohol dependency level, and other health issues.
 We can advise on the duration of stay you need when you call us direct.
 Typically, a stay for alcohol help will be around 7-28 days or longer.

 What will a clinic stay cost?

-The costs of treatment depends on the duration of stay, what you’re seeking help with, and your needs.
+The costs of addiction treatment depend on the duration of stay, what you’re seeking help with, and your needs.
 Abbeybot can give you guideline personalised pricing, below.
 This will be subject to agreement from our admissions and medical teams, and is dependent on individual factors we account for during your initial call with us.

-What’s the difference between rehab, and AA?
+What’s the difference between alcohol rehab, and AA?

-What’s the success rate of rehab?
+What’s the success rate of alcohol rehab?

 Success rates of rehab vary, like many things in life, upon the effort and follow through you put in.
 A rehab clinic can provide the best therapeutic input and aftercare support imaginable, but if the individual doesn’t follow through, results may be lacking.